create3000/x_ite/docs/_posts/dom-integration.md

 ## Script Element

-If you use a HTML page instead of a XHTML page then there is already a \<script\> element, as you know.
+If you use a HTML instead of a XHTML page then there is already a \<script\> element, as you know.
 To avoid collisions you must add a different type.
 The right type is `model/x3d+xml`, which prevents the web browser from interpreting the content as JavaScript, and X_ITE can take over the content.

 ```html
 <Script type='model/x3d+xml' DEF='ChangeColorScript'>